-- DOJ CVSSD will review financial reports for allowable expenditures purchased during the grant period. - Expenditures reported on the financial report must be on the approved budget or within the guidelines as shown below in b.
+- Expenditures reported on the financial report must be on the approved budget or within the guidelines as shown below in b.
 CVSSD E-Grant: Financial Reports. - Failure of the grantee to operate the program in accordance with the approved budget may result in suspension and/or termination of the grant agreement. - DOJ CVSSD will hold a grantee accountable for any overpayment, audit disallowances, or any other breach of grant agreement that results in a debt owed.